-Table 13-1 Reporting requirements roporting roquinornonico
+Table 13-1 Reporting requirements

 Туре Purpose Frequency and details Responsibility Recipient Contractor Environmental Compliance Report (refer to Section 13.1 below) Contractor to provide monthly summary to EnergyAustralia inclusive of: waste, clearing of native vegetation, incidents and any records of demonstrating compliance with CoA requirements.
 Monthly, report submitted within 10 days of end of month Contractor HSSE Lead Project Director Project Environmental Audit Report Contractor to provide to EnergyAustralia results from any internal and/or external Environmental/CEMP audits.
 Internal audits at least 6-monthly.
 External audits at least annually.
 Contractor HSSE Lead Environmental Incidents Report To report incidents to appropriate people and agencies Immediately to HSSE Lead and Project Director Immediately to NSW EPA for pollution incidents that cause or threaten material harm to the environment.
 Immediately notify the Secretary in writing via the Major Projects website after the Proponent becomes aware of the incident.
 Within 24 hours to the ER verbally and then provide full written details of the incident to ER within 7 days of the date on which the incident occurred.
 Within 7 days to DPIE after the Proponent becomes aware of an incident a written incident notification (see Appendix K) must be submitted to the Secretary via the Major Projects website.
-Within 30 days to DPIE of the date on which the incident occurred or as otherwise agreed to by the Secretary, the Proponent must provide the Secretary and any relevant public authorities (as determined by the Secretary) with a detailed report on the incident , and such further reports as may be requested.
-Contractor HSSE Lead Contractor Project Director DPIE EPA (if required) Other Public Authorities (if required by DPIE) DPIE Compliance Reporting (refer to Section 13.2 below) To monitor and report on the compliance status of a project as well as to communicate the status of a project's performance (in relation to compliance Monthly reporting to DPIE Audits as per audit schedule DPIE must be notified in writing via the Major Projects website within seven days after the Proponent becomes aware of any non-compliance.
+Within 30 days to DPIE of the date on which the incident occurred or as otherwise agreed to by the Secretary, the Proponent must provide the Secretary and any relevant public authorities (as determined by the Secretary) with a detailed report on the incident, and such further reports as may be requested.
+Contractor HSSE Lead Project Director DPIE EPA (if required) Other Public Authorities (if required by DPIE) DPIE Compliance Reporting (refer to Section 13.2 below) To monitor and report on the compliance status of a project as well as to communicate the status of a project's performance (in relation to compliance Monthly reporting to DPIE Audits as per audit schedule DPIE must be notified in writing via the Major Projects website within seven days after the Proponent becomes aware of any non-compliance.
 ER Independent Auditor DPIE

 Туре Purpose Frequency and details Responsibility Recipient with the conditions of consent).
-Noise reporting To assess compliance with noise management levels at sensitive Contractor DPIE Water Monitoring Report Report to EnergyAustralia on surface water quality in response to an incident or due diligence requirement.
+Noise reporting To assess compliance with noise management levels at sensitive receivers, to adjust operations to manage noise impacts or to response to complaints., if required.
+Attended noise monitoring in accordance with the procedure outlined in the NAQMP (Section 6.2) should be undertaken at the nearest sensitive receiver to construction works: Monthly during construction During out of hours activities as required by an out of hours work activity approval (refer to NAQMP Appendix B) In response to any construction noise complaints.
+Contractor HSSE Lead ER DPIE Water Monitoring Report Report to EnergyAustralia on surface water quality in response to an incident or due diligence requirement.
 As required Contractor HSSE Lead Soil testing and monitoring Report Report to EnergyAustralia on soil testing results.
 As required Contractor HSSE Lead Biodiversity offset reporting Report to EnergyAustralia on all clearing of vegetation amounts to inform the final vegetation offset requirements.
 Following clearing of any vegetation, the location and number of native trees, non-native trees and area of vegetation cleared must be reported.
 Contractor HSSE Lead Environmental Representative reporting The DPIE approved ER will undertake site inspections and review documentation for compliance.
 Monthly ER Contractor and HSSE Lead

-13.1 Contractor environmental compliance report
+Contractor environmental compliance report 13.1